My Expert Guide to Domotics: Making Your Home and Business Truly Smart

 Tech solutions and digital innovations for Domotics in modern business

-• Good Morning: When your morning alarm goes off, the bedroom lights slowly fade on, the thermostat adjusts, and the coffee maker starts brewing.
+• Good Morning Routine: When my alarm goes off, the bedroom lights slowly brighten, the thermostat kicks in, and the coffee maker starts.

-• Enhanced Security: If a motion sensor detects movement in the backyard after 11 PM, the exterior floodlights turn on, and you receive a notification on your phone.
+• Smart Security: If a motion sensor detects movement in the yard after midnight, the floodlights turn on, and I get a notification on my phone.

-• Energy Savings: If a window is left open for more than five minutes while the AC is running, the system sends you an alert and temporarily pauses the cooling.
+• Energy Saver: If a window is open for more than five minutes while the heat is on, the system alerts me and pauses the furnace.

 Expert Reviews & Testimonials